Overview of Cloud Management Extension (CME)

 Scale-In and Scale-Out Events

-Scale sets automatically increase the number of VM instances as application demand increases (Scale-Out) and reduce the number of VM instances as demand decreases (Scale-In).
+Scale sets automatically increase the number of Virtual Machine (VM) instances as application demand increases (Scale-Out) and reduce the number of VM instances as demand decreases (Scale-In).

 Scale-In